Edit Blog Post

 Providing the characteristic white stone for Arequipa, pretty stuff.

-like buses.
 The plane flew down through the valley into Cuzco, but not that far as it’s at 3400m, and it was Inca time!
 The old capital of the Incan empire there was a lot of history to get your head around here.
 The main square has a combination of Spanish colonial churches and cathedrals and lots of buildings built on the foundations of many Incan palaces.
 It is easy to spot the old Incan foundations, the walls are put together like jigsaw puzzles and are incredible strong having survived many earthquakes, sadly not the Spanish colonials, I’m not a big fan of catholic church interiors, all a bit gordy for my liking.

 The San Blas area of Cuzco creeps up the hill behind the main square and gives you a great view over the city and of course ample shopping opportunities or tour opportunities.
 I hadn’t expected it to be quite as touristy as it was but it is still very pretty and if you head the other side of the main square you soon lose the backpackers.
-There is a good reason for such a lot of visitors which we were to find out the next morning,
+There is a good reason for such a lot of visitors which we were to find out the next morning, the lost

 La Compania cloisters